nikitaapraj/weather-api/weather-api-docs/weekly-forecast.md

 ## Overview

-This request returns a seven-day forecast for the location includign the current day.
+This request returns a seven-day forecast for the location including the current day.